 The AR is our most advanced road bike to date, and that’s because of its incredible aerodynamic efficiency.
 Whereas more traditional road bikes feature round tube shapes and straight lines, the AR is comprised of flattened tubes and unique angles, all of which were created together using the latest aerodynamic software and wind tunnel testing -- the very same process used to create Formula one race cars and aeroplanes.
 Why did we create a bike using such means?
 Speed.
 This bike is for the racer.
 If you’re looking to show up at your local race and test yourself against a field of competitors, then this is the bike you want.
 In addition to increased speed thanks to its aerodynamic efficiency, the AR also boasts impeccable handling for maximum control when the bike is flying down the road.

 The VR was designed for the rider looking for maximum comfort, or who is looking to ride all day long.
 Compared to the AR and FR, the VR provides riders with a slightly more upright riding position, which many long-distance cyclists prefer.
 Likewise, the VR’s unique construction and architecture allow it to soak up more vibrations from the road, mitigating the effects of bumps or cracks found in paved surfaces from impacting the rider.
 Whereas the racy AR and the all-around FR have handling characteristics more attuned to the needs of aggressive cyclists or those who prefer a more nimble steering feel, the VR offers a very stable platform that inspires incredibly confident handling.
 Along with all of these fantastic benefits for riders looking to extend their regular riding habits and achieve maximum comfort, the VR also offers all of the performance credentials that longtime fans of Felt have come to expect.
 It has an efficient pedaling interface that allows it to keep pace when other riders start raising the tempo of the group ride.
-The VR is also available in a women's version with contact points optimized for female riders (but since we've found that many women prefer the standard version, it's best to check them both out at your local retailer).

 Building on the VR’s reputation as an incredible endurance road bike, the Broam takes things a step further.
 Its riding position is even more upright to help enhance comfort across a long day of pedaling, and it features plenty of room for large-volume tires.
 There’s been a growing cultural interest in outfitting road bikes with as large a pair of tires as possible, and the Broam is among the most capable anywhere.
 What do large tires mean for you?
 All things being equal, a larger tire can performance exceptionally well when the pavement gets super rough, or even simply ends and a dirt road emerges.
 This is the bike for getting off the well-worn path, so to speak, and is truly built for adventure and exploration.
 It’s decked out with a variety of mounting points to integrate various accessories like racks to carry groceries or camping gear, fenders to help combat rainy conditions, and extra spots to carry additional water bottles to help you stay hydrated.
 If you’re the type of rider looking for maximum versatility and a bike that can go anywhere, the Broam is for you.